“Words have no power to impress the mind without the exquisite horror of their reality.”

 Do we truly ever stop to consider just how far and wide our words and musings travel?
 How often do we say things before we consider the lasting effect those words may have, on others or on our own lives?
-Can we grasp the powerful truth that what we Speak Becomes our reality?
+Can we grasp the powerful truth that what we speak becomes our reality?

 Rumi said: “Raise your words, not your voice.
 It is rain that grows flowers, not thunder.”

 How right he was, for the Power of our words, whether spoken or written, create change, instill impressions, teach lasting lessons, and take root.
-I recently stumbled across my own words, which I used on Facebook as part of my profile introduction, and had to pause.
+I recently stumbled across my own words, which I use on Facebook as part of my profile introduction, and had to pause.

-Words are spoken, heard, seen, felt and dreamed
+Words are spoken, heard, seen, felt and dreamed.